BulloRosso/agentum/docs/mcp-client.md

 ## Overview

-The Media Control Protocol (MCP) Client is a TypeScript implementation that provides a client-side interface for interacting with the MCP Server.
+The Anthropic Model Context Protocol (MCP) Client is a TypeScript implementation that provides a client-side interface for interacting with the MCP Server.
 It allows frontend applications to access tools, resources, and prompts from the MCP Server.

 ## Key Components